Program on Science, Technology and Society at Harvard|

 Iris Eisenberger is a researcher and lecturer at Vienna University's Law Faculty, Department of Constitutional and Administrative Law.
 Her research focuses on emerging technologies.
 She has a PhD in Law from the University of Graz, Austria and a M.Sc. in Political Theory from the London School of Economics and Political Science, Great Britain.
 Currently, she is working on a project on the legal governance of emerging technologies, particularly in the field of nanotechnology, which is funded by the Austrian Science Fund (Erwin Schroedinger Fellowship).

-Emma Frow is a Postdoctoral Fellow with the Program on Science, Technology, & Society (STS) at the Harvard Kennedy School of Government, and a Lecturer at the University of Edinburgh.
-Her current research focuses on standards development and community-building efforts in the emerging field of synthetic biology.
-While at Harvard, Emma is working on a National Science Foundation project with Sheila Jasanoff and colleagues called “Life in the Gray Zone: Governance of New Biology in Europe and the United States.”
+Emma Frow is an Assistant Professor at Arizona State University, where she holds a joint appointment with the School for the Future of Innovation in Society, and the School of Biological & Health Systems Engineering.
+Emma was a Postdoctoral Fellow with the Program on Science, Technology, & Society (STS) at Harvard’s Kennedy School of Government in 2011-2012, where she worked on a National Science Foundation project with Sheila Jasanoff and colleagues called “Life in the Gray Zone: Governance of New Biology in Europe and the United States.”

 Emanuela Gambini is a researcher in Philosophy of Law at the Catholic University of Piacenza (Italy), Law Faculty, and research fellow at the Kennedy School of Government in the Science, Technology and Society Program in 2006.

-Pru Hobson-West is a Wellcome Trust postdoctoral fellow in Biomedical Ethics.
-She is based at the University of Nottingham and is currently a visiting fellow in the Harvard STS Program.
+Pru Hobson-West is Associate Professor (Senior Lecturer) in Welfare, Ethics and Society at the University of Nottingham.
+She was a visiting research fellow at the Harvard STS Program in 2006.
 Pru holds an MA (hons.) from the University of Edinburgh.
 Her PhD investigated organised parental resistance to childhood vaccination policy in the UK.
 The thesis argues that risk is an insufficient framework for understanding vaccination attitudes, and that issues of trust and images of science and technology are more important.

-Dustin Holloway is a Non-Stipendiary Fellow in the Program on Science, Technology and Society at the Harvard Kennedy School of Government.
-Dustin is also a scientist at the Center for Cancer Computational Biology at the Dana Farber Cancer Institute.
-He holds an appointment on the Ethics Advisory Committee at Dana Farber and is a Visiting Researcher at the Center for the History and Philosophy of Science at Boston University.
+Dustin Holloway was a Non-Stipendiary Fellow in the Program on Science, Technology, and Society at the Harvard Kennedy School of Government.
+Dustin currently works as the Global Team Lead for Seven Bridges in Cambridge, MA.
+He previously was a scientist at the Center for Cancer Computational Biology at the Dana Farber Cancer Institute.
+He also was an appointment on the Ethics Advisory Committee at Dana Farber and is a Visiting Researcher at the Center for the History and Philosophy of Science at Boston University.
 Dustin is interested in genome ethics, medical ethics, and synthetic biology.

 Jennifer Keelan is an Assistant Professor in the Department of Public Health Sciences at the University of Toronto.
 After completing her PhD at the University of Toronto's Institute for History and Philosophy of Science and Technology in 2004, she was awarded a SSHRC postdoctoral fellowship (2004-06) held at the Wellcome Trust Centre for the History of Medicine, University College of London, and in Program on Science, Technology, and Society at The Kennedy School of Government, at Harvard University.
 Her research interests include public health policy, civic and social epistemology, the Public's understanding of science, and the history of medicine.
 She is completing a monograph that compares the resistance movements and legal challenges to compulsory immunization in the U.S., Canada and the UK.
 Current policy research projects include an examination of the need for, and possible design of, a no-fault medical insurance program to address vaccine injuries that arise through compliance with government-recommended immunization policies.